WHAT COMPETITOR INFORMATION SHOULD BE ANALYSED

 What is their size and dominance within the market?

-An understanding of what share of the market each competitor has, will help you identify their size and dominance.
+An understanding of the market share each competitor has, will help you identify their size and dominance.
 It will also reveal whether there is market share available for your business.

 What customer base do competitors have?

 This will help you identify if a firm is a competitor.
 If a firm is aimed at a different customer base to yours they may not be a competitor.
-However if their success is due to their customer base should your firm reconsider your customer base.
+However if their success is due to their customer base should your firm reconsider your customer base?
+Or would you like to compete directly with the competitor?

 What is their positioning strategy within the market?